nubelaco/historic-employee-count-tool/README.md

      ```
    docker pull ghcr.io/nubelaco/historic-employee-count-tool:master
    ```
-3. Run the container, replacing `<PROXYCURL_API_KEY>`and `<TARGET_COMPANY_LI_URL` with their respective values (you may wish to change the output file name if running multiple scripts):
+3. Run the container, replacing `PROXYCURL_API_KEY`and `TARGET_COMPANY_LI_URL` with their respective values (you may wish to change the output file name if running multiple scripts):
      ```
     docker run -it ghcr.io/nubelaco/historic-employee-count-tool:master PROXYCURL_API_KEY TARGET_COMPANY_LI_URL > employee_count_history.csv
     ```
-4. You can optionally specify two additional parameters: the number of months to look back and the limit on the number of employees to query.
+4. You can optionally specify two additional parameters: (1) the number of months to look back and (2) the limit on the number of employees to query.
 These will default to 36 & 3000, respectively.
 A query with these additional optional parameters included might look like this:
      ```
     docker run -it ghcr.io/nubelaco/historic-employee-count-tool:master YOUR_KEY_HERE https://www.linkedin.com/company/stripe 48 5000 > employee_count_history.csv
     ```